Khatia Dekanoidze: Boycott and 19 April Agreement

-Refusing to recognize the results of the 2020 parliamentary elections, Khatia Dekanoidze was one of the opposition figures that led a series of protests that lasted until spring 2021.
+Refusing to recognize the results of the 2020 parliamentary elections, Dekanoidze was one of the opposition figures that led a series of protests that lasted until spring 2021.
 This refusal by some opposition parties to take their seats in Parliament led Georgian Dream to propose a bill that would strip these parties of public funding, a bill that was criticized by the European Union.
 While in favor of ending public protests following the resignation of PM Giorgi Gakharia in favor of internationally mediated negotiations, the follow-up controversial arrest of UNM leader Nika Melia under the orders of Gakharia's successor Irakli Gharibashvili made her lead the party's protest planning strategy, unveiling a schedule of demonstrations for weeks to come during a public speech on Rustaveli Avenue.
 Public statements at the time also reveal a clash between Dekanoidze and then-party chairman Grigol Vashadze when the latter called for an end to street protests and direct negotiations with the government.

 Following the launch of EU-mediated negotiations between Georgian Dream and the opposition in March 2021, she opposed the release of Nika Melia through bail or an amnesty mechanism, arguing that these would be a recognition of crimes that she called politically motivated.
 When the talks held under the mediation of EU envoy Christian Danielsson failed, she called for the United States to replace the EU in the mediation.